MapsPeople/docs/README.md

 ## Getting started

-The documentation site is built with [Jekyll](https://jekyllrb.com) and hosted on GitHub Pages.
+TODO: The documentation site is built with [Jekyll](https://jekyllrb.com) and hosted on GitHub Pages.

-Jekyll automatically builds and deploys from the `gh-pages` branch in this repository.
+TODO: Jekyll automatically builds and deploys from the `gh-pages` branch in this repository.
 Only members of this organization can merge into the `gh-pages` branch.

 ### Using Jekyll on your own machine to preview content